Golden Submarine: Background

 Oldfield worked with Miller, who developed and built carburetors in Los Angeles, to create a racing machine that would not only be fast and durable, but that would also protect the driver in the event of an accident.
-Bob Burman, one of Oldfield's top rivals and closest friends, was killed in a wreck during a race in Corona, California.
-Burman died from severe injuries suffered while rolling over in his open-cockpit car.
+Bob Burman, one of Oldfield's top rivals and closest friends, was killed along with his riding mechanic Erick Schrader in a wreck during a race in Corona, California.
+They died from severe injuries suffered while rolling over in Burman's open-cockpit Peugeot.
+A track official and three spectators were also killed in the crash.
 Oldfield and Miller joined forces to build a race car that incorporated an enclosed roll cage inside a streamlined driver's compartment to completely enclose the driver.